 Google is the most popular search engine and the preferred choice of most users for surfing the Internet.
 For this reason, we begin this tutorial on clearing search history with the example of Google.

-Complete the following steps to delete search history from Google:
+Complete the following steps to delete Chrome browsing history:

 - Open the Google search engine in your web browser